 “Janah’s doing.
 She has two requirements, talent and beauty.
 Her attitude is we’re going to live with our girls for a very long time, perhaps whatever forever is.
 No point in not having a surfeit of eye candy.”

 Do I objectify?
 Yes, I do.
 I don’t mind being objectified, none of us do.
-The women who object to objectification are not the women being objectified.
+Women who object to objectification are not the women being objectified.

 I turn up my eagle vision, there’s a fin circling Oceane.
 Not a shark, a dolphin.
 It wouldn’t matter if it was a shark, Oceane is of the water, the water would never hurt her nor the creatures in it.
 She can swim with jellyfish and never be stung.